miladebrahimipour/hamming_distance_pthread/README.md

 # hamming_distance

 In this project, I have implemented an algorithm to compute the minimum hamming distance of 32 bits integers.
-The project comes with an automatic test script written in python.
 First you need to make sure you have cloned this repository:

     git clone https://github.com/miladebrahimipour/hamming_distance_pthread.git
     cd hamming_distance_pthread